ekalinicheva/multi_layer_vegetation/README.md

+# I AM STILL UPDATING THE DATASET, BUT IT IS ALREADY QUITE GOOD AS IT IS!
+(BUT NOT PERFECT YET)

 # Multi-Layer Modeling of Dense Vegetation from Aerial LiDAR Scans

 This repository contrains the WildForest3D dataset and the code for pipeline presented in the article: